arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ---
-title: 'Open Thread Border Router with the Nano ESP32 and the Nano Matter'
+title: 'Open Thread Router with Nano Matter & ESP32'
 difficulty: advanced
 compatible-products: [nano-matter]
 description: 'Learn how to create your own Thread Border Router using OpenThread and Arduino products.'